-European Light Expression Network (ENLIGHT) is a new European Network connecting Cultural Organisations in the UK, Norway and Italy that will enable artists to develop new skills working with technicians and scientists to create a series of accessible, large-scale public realm works realised through international collaborations for international audiences.
-Running for 30 months the project will deliver 2 international lab events, 6 international collaborative residencies, commission 6 major artworks and produce 2 light festivals.
+European Light Expression Network (ENLIGHT) was a European Network connecting Cultural Organisations in the UK, Norway and Italy that enabled artists to develop new skills working with technicians and scientists to create a series of accessible, large-scale public realm works realised through international collaborations for international audiences.
+Running for 30 months the project delivered 2 international lab events, 6 international collaborative residencies, commission 6 major artworks and produced 2 light festivals.

 MIRIAD (Manchester) will be the project managers across logistics and strategic project promotion.
 They will act as the central point of contact for all other partners, participating artists and technicians and be responsible for project visibility across the EU and internationally.
 They will ensure that the project features in strategic regional, continental and trans-national platforms across public facing events, academic research and international policy forums - taking the creative outputs from each partner to new audiences within the geographical area of the project through festival networks, venues and promoters as well as through contacts beyond in Southern Europe, the Middle East and Asia.
 All partners will benefit from their standing as a leading international education provider and be able to draw on the expertise in MIRIAD that focuses on a view of society in which the arts and wellbeing are interlinked and are vital to maintaining a vibrant and sustainable economy.